gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Gradle removes source set output directories on upgrade

-Gradle keeps information about each task's inputs and outputs in your project's `.gradle` directory.
+Gradle keeps information about each tasks' inputs and outputs in your project's `.gradle` directory.
 If this information is lost or cannot be read, your build directory can be in an inconsistent state.
 Stale files from previous builds may be left behind because nothing tries to remove them.
 [GitHub issue #1018](https://github.com/gradle/gradle/issues/1018) is an example of the problems this can cause.

 Gradle now removes the output directories for source sets when this situation is detected.
-This new behavior is only applies when a project uses the `java` plugin.
+This new behavior only applies when a project uses the `java` plugin.

-There are other situations where output files are not cleaned up, such as removing a subproject or task from the build.
+There are other situations where output files are not cleaned up, such as removing a sub project or a task from the build.
 You can follow the progress on [GitHub issue #821](https://github.com/gradle/gradle/issues/821).

 ### Plugin library upgrades